-UK agency: Under-30s to be offered non-AstraZeneca vaccine
+EU agency: Rare clots possibly linked to AstraZeneca shot

 “The risk of mortality from COVID is much greater than the risk of mortality from these side effects.,” Cooke said.

+Dr. June Raine, the head of Britain’s Medicines and Healthcare Products Regulatory Agency, echoed that sentiment, saying that the benefits “continue to outweigh the risks for the vast majority of people.”

+She called the unusual clots a “potential side effect” of the vaccine and said the evidence was “firming up,” but more study was needed to be sure.

-The EMA, the World Health Organization and numerous other health authorities have said repeatedly that the AstraZeneca vaccine is safe and effective and that the protection it offers against COVID-19 outweighs the small risks of rare blood clots — a message the EMA repeated Wednesday.
+The EMA, the World Health Organization and numerous other health authorities have said repeatedly that the AstraZeneca vaccine is safe and effective and that the protection it offers against COVID-19 outweighs the small risks of rare blood clots.

-The announcement could have far-reaching effects on the use of the shot that is key to global efforts to end the pandemic.
+The announcements could have far-reaching effects on the use of the shot that is key to global efforts to end the pandemic.

-The EMA is particularly focused on two types of rare blood clots: one that appears in multiple blood vessels and another that occurs in a vein that drains blood from the brain.
+The EMA’s investigation was particularly focused on two types of rare blood clots: one that appears in multiple blood vessels and another that occurs in a vein that drains blood from the brain.
 It also evaluated reports of people who had low levels of blood platelets, which puts them at risk of severe bleeding.

 As recently as last week, the EMA said “there is no evidence that would support restricting the use of this vaccine in any population” — a response to several countries doing just that — though an expert said more brain clots were being reported than would be expected.

-Note: This version has been updated to correct an erroneous title for English on second reference.
-He is a former chair of the British Medical Association’s Public Health Medicine Committee.